Infineon/arduino-xensiv-3d-magnetic-sensor-tlx493d/docs/lib-install.rst

 .ZIP Library Installation
 -------------------------

-If you prefer to install the library manually via a .zip-file go to the `release section <>`_ of the repository and get the .zip- or tar.gz-file from the desired release.
+If you prefer to install the library manually via a .zip-file go to the `release section <https://github.com/Infineon/arduino-xensiv-3d-magnetic-sensor-tlx493d/releases>`_ of the repository and get the .zip- or tar.gz-file from the desired release.
 As soon as you downloaded the file you can go back to the Arduino IDE and choose *Sketch > Include Library > Add .ZIP library* from the menu.

 .. warning::
     As a general recommendation, direct downloads from the master branch should be avoided.
 Even if it should not, it could contain incomplete or faulty code.
 So please stick to the releases.

-..
-Include image of the Arduino library manager

 Manual Installation
 -------------------